Jumong (TV series)

-The series examines the life of Jumong, founder of the kingdom of Goguryeo.
-The fantastic elements surrounding the original Jumong legend (such as those concerning his birth) have been replaced with events more grounded in reality.
-Jumong is considered part of the Korean Wave (Hallyu), with viewer ratings in Iran exceeding 80 percent.
+The series examines the life of King Dongmyeong, founder of the kingdom of Goguryeo.

 Plot

 Following the conquest of Gojoseon by Han China in 108 BCE, the surviving tribes and city-states of Manchuria and the northern Korean Peninsula are harshly subjugated as tributaries to the Han, who are portrayed as ruling with an iron fist from the Four Commanderies.
 Haemosu, the leader of the local resistance in the form of the Damul Army, covertly teams up with Prince Geumwa of Buyeo to defend and rescue Gojoseon refugees throughout the land.
 After being injured in a battle, Haemosu is rescued by Lady Yuhwa of the Habaek tribe (to whom Geumwa has taken a fancy), and they fall in love.
 Haemosu is subsequently ambushed and captured by Han forces (and after falling off a cliff is presumed dead by the outside world), and Lady Yuhwa is forced to seek shelter in Buyeo, where she becomes Geumwa's concubine and gives birth to a son, Jumong.
 They maintain that Geumwa is Jumong's father, when in fact Haemosu is his father.